Pros

 Note: Our editorial staff maintains strict independence and integrity, so it is important to note that WalletHub’s legal history with First Premier had absolutely no bearing on our review.

-The low credit limit and high fees you’re likely to confront with this card, won’t do you much good when it comes to affording emergency expenses.
-Neither will the card’s 36% regular APR — one of the highest interest rate on the market, according to our latest Credit Card Landscape Report.
-What’s more, if you keep your account open for longer than a year, you will have to pay $120 to $174 in fees each year, thanks to the combination of an annual fee and a monthly “maintenance” charge.
+The low credit limit and high fees you’re likely to confront with this card won’t do you much good when it comes to affording emergency expenses.
+Neither will the card’s 36% regular APR — one of the highest interest rates on the market.
+Plus, if you want a credit limit increase, you have to pay a fee equal to 25% of the amount of the increase.

 In other words, you can basically think of First Premier as your wallet’s worst fear.

-First Premier Bank Credit Card Highlights
+First PREMIER Bank Mastercard Highlights

 People with bad credit resort to unsecured cards in order to pay for something they can’t afford in cash.
-And that is where the First PREMIER® Bank Mastercard Credit Card provides a modicum of assistance.
-You just have to fit a very specific profile.More specifically, you must:
+And that is where the First PREMIER® Bank Mastercard Credit Card provides a bit of assistance.
+You just have to fit a very specific profile.

-- Have $25 - $95 in cash
+- Have $55 - $95 in cash

 - Be willing to wait for a new credit card to arrive

-- Need an emergency loan of $896 or less
+- Need an emergency loan of $566 or less

 - Be unable to obtain the funds at a lower cost

-First Premier Bank Credit Card Lowlights
+First PREMIER Bank Mastercard Lowlights

-$25-$95 Processing Fee
+$55-$95 Processing Fee

 $50 - $125 First-Year Annual Fee

 Upon opening your account, you will be greeted by another treat: a first-year annual fee as high as $125, which alone would accrue about $26 in interest over a year’s time.
-More specifically, you’ll have to pay $125 the first year if you’re approved for a $500 credit line, $100 for $400, $79 for $600, $700, and $1,000, and $75 for $300.

-Up To $173.80 In Membership Fees Starting Year Two
+Up to $173.80 in Membership Fees Starting Year Two

-The card’s annual fee will drop to $45 in the second year if you have a credit line of $300 or $400 and to $49 if your limit is $500, $600, $700, or $1,000.
+The card’s annual fee will drop to $45 in the second year if you have a credit line of $200 - $400 and to $49 if your limit is $500 - $700.
 But this is deceiving.
-If you get a $300, $400, or $500 credit limit, monthly fees also come into play, with the lower-credit-limit groups having to shell out $6.25 and the high-end crowd on the hook for $10.40.
-As a result, cumulative membership fees after the first year can total $120 or $173.80.
-And, if you get the larger credit limits, you would have to take into consideration that the monthly fees are not waived in the first year.
+If you get a $200 - $500 credit limit, monthly fees of $6.25 - $10.40 will also come into play (higher limits have them from the start).
+As a result, cumulative membership fees after the first year can total $120 to $173.80.

 36% Regular APR

-The whole point of an unsecured credit card for bad credit is to finance emergency expenses.
-In other words, you’re probably going to carry a balance from month to month.
-Unfortunately, doing so will be awfully expensive with the First PREMIER® Bank Mastercard Credit Card, thanks to a 36% APR that is considerably higher than the average rate for secured credit cards (19.74%) and cards for people with fair credit (23.87%), according to WalletHub’s latest Credit Card Landscape Report.
+Unfortunately, doing so will be awfully expensive with the First PREMIER® Bank Mastercard Credit Card, thanks to a 36% APR that is considerably higher than the average rate for secured credit cards (21.87%) and cards for people with fair credit (27.36%), according to WalletHub’s latest Credit Card Landscape Report.
+If I were you, I’d use a credit card payoff calculator to make a plan for getting rid of my balance while paying as little in interest as possible.

 25% Credit-Limit Increase Fee